mohamadkhalili/m-h-m-d/workspace/docs/docs/templates/Navbar.md

 </script>

 ## Usage
-- This is the basic footer that opens when the button is clicked.
+- This is the basic Navbar that opens when the button is clicked.

 <Tab
      class="gap-3 border-[1px] rounded-md w-full mx-auto"